Communications specialist jobs in Ellicott City, MD - 458 jobs

 Provide operational support and administrative duties for the department, such as preparing regular reports/trackers, maintaining online file databases, scheduling meetings, compiling notes, developing presentations, processing invoices, and supporting the VP, Communications in managing budgets.

-A minimum of 5 years of political communications experience, familiarity with the news industry, and news cycle is a plus.
+A minimum of 5 years of political communications experience is required, familiarity with the news industry, and news cycle is a plus, and nonprofits is preferred.

 Experience with communication tools, including but not limited to Meltwater, MuckRack, Asana, Salesforce, Hootsuite, and AI tools.